TotallyMehis/TotallyMehis.github.io/posts/string-matching-bug-10-years-later.md

 ---
 title: "Finding a bug in core string matching function...
 10 years later"
 date: 2023-11-23
+edited: 2023-12-02
 ---

 A <a href="https://github.com/ValveSoftware/source-sdk-2013/blob/0d8dceea4310fde5706b3ce1c70609d72a38efdf/sp/src/game/server/baseentity.cpp#L2972" target="_blank">core string matching function</a> that is used by Source engine's map logic system has been broken for at least 10 years.
 Source engine is used by many games, just one of those games <a href="https://main.fastdl.me/maps/" target="_blank">has over fifty thousand custom maps</a>.
 Yet, nobody has noticed this bug.

 ## The broken code

-The code checks whether an entity name matches an query string.
+The code checks whether an entity name matches a query string.
 The query string is usually another entity name, but can end in a wildcard (*).
 Strings contain ASCII characters and the comparison is case insentitive.
-Check out the Github link above if you want the whole function.
 Here's the broken part:

 ```cpp
 // ...